bloominstituteoftechnology/Newsfeed-Components/README.md

   * Events and event listeners

 ### Setup
-  * Run `less-watch-compiler` from the top level of the Newsfeed-Components folder.
+  * Run `less-watch-compiler less css index.less` from the top level of the Newsfeed-Components folder.
   * Open index.html in your browser

 ### Part 1: The Menu

-* Import menu.less from the correct path into index.less (follow the lead for `Header.less` if you’re not sure how to write the correct path)
+* Import menu.less from the correct path into index.less (follow the example for `Header.less` if you’re not sure how to write the correct path)
 * Follow the instructions found in the Menu.js file to complete the JavaScript functionality.

 ### Part 2: The Articles Component